 Practices located at 789 and 800 Howard Avenue must deliver their daily deposits to the Yale Physicians Building (800 Howard Ave) Lower Level hopper safe in room #80.
 Two staff members must deliver the cash bag to the safe.

-All other practices will deliver cash bags via courier to the Payment Processing Office at 300 George St., 6th floor.
+All other practices must deliver cash bags via courier to the Payment Processing Office at 100 Church Street South, Suite D-100.

 Payment Processing Office Review

 The Payment Processing staff validates the Epic Cash Drawer report and daily Enterprise Cash Drawer Closing Detail reports and signs off that it is in balance.
-They then return a signed copy of the Epic Enterprise Detail report to the clinical practice site this is your copy to keep.
+They then return a signed copy of the Epic Enterprise Detail report to the clinical practice site – this is the practice’s copy to keep.
 The clinical practice attaches the signed report to the batch and stores it for 1 year.
-If reports do not match, Payment Processing will contact the clinical department reviewer and preparer to notify them that there is a discrepancy.
+If reports do not match, Payment Processing contacts the clinical department Reviewer and Preparer to notify them that there is a discrepancy.